googleapis/google-cloud-cpp-common/doc/cutting-a-patch.md

 # Creating a new patch release of google-cloud-cpp-common

-The intended audience of this document are developers in the `google-cloud-cpp-common` project that need to create a new release.
+The intended audience of this document are developers in the `google-cloud-cpp-common` project that need to create a new patch release.
 The audience is expected to be familiar with the project itself, [git][git-docs], [GitHub][github-guides], [semantic versioning](https://semver.org), and with how to [cut a release](cutting-a-release.md).